Ohio governor calls president's vaccine mandate 'a mistake' - WHIZ News

-COLUMBUS, Ohio (AP) — President Joe Biden’s newly announced vaccine mandate affecting millions of American workers was a mistake, Ohio Gov. Mike DeWine said Friday.
+COLUMBUS, Ohio (AP) — Ohio Gov. Mike DeWine called President Joe Biden’s newly announced vaccine mandate affecting millions of American workers “a mistake” on Friday.

 The directive issued by Biden, a Democrat, a day earlier could require vaccines for as many as 100 million Americans, including private-sector employees, health care workers and federal contractors.